 When you’re living a distracted life, every minute must be accounted for.
 You feel like you must be checking something off the list, staring at a screen, or rushing off to the next destination.
 And no matter how many ways you divide your time and attention, no matter how many duties you try and multi-task, there’s never enough time in a day to ever catch up.

-That was my life for two frantic years.
+That was my life for several maxed out years.
 My thoughts and actions were controlled by electronic notifications, ring tones, and jam-packed agendas.
 And although every fiber of my inner drill sergeant wanted to be on time to every activity on my overcommitted schedule, I wasn’t.

 You see, six years ago I was blessed with a laid-back, carefree, stop-and-smell-the roses type of child.

 When I needed to be out the door, she was taking her sweet time picking out a purse and a glittery crown.

 When I needed to be somewhere five minutes ago, she insisted on buckling her stuffed animal into a car seat.

 When I needed to grab a quick lunch at Subway, she’d stop to speak to the elderly woman who looked like her grandma.

 When I had thirty minutes to get in a run, she wanted me to stop the stroller and pet every dog we passed.